Yiran Tao

 I obtained my bachelor's degree from Wuhan University, China, where I am fortunate to be advised by Prof. Zhenzhong Chen to work on computer vision research.
 I also spent half a year at Harvard University as well as MIT as a visiting undergraduate student, and was fortunate to be advised by Prof. Hanspeter Pfister to work on biomedical image analysis.

-Email / CV / Linkedin /
+Email / CV / Linkedin / Github

 profile photo